QUT-DV25: A Dataset for Dynamic Analysis of Next-Gen Software Supply Chain Attacks: Conclusion and Future Works

 \section{Conclusion and Future Works}

 Existing software supply chain security benchmarks fail to capture evolving threats such as typosquatting, delayed payloads, and covert remote access.
 To address this gap, \texttt{QUT-DV25} is introduced as a dynamic analysis dataset constructed in a controlled sandbox environment using eBPF kernel and user-level probes.
 The dataset models real-world PyPI packages by capturing 36 features, including system calls, network activity, and installation traces, across 14,271 packages, of which 7,127 exhibited malicious characteristics.
-In contrast to static and metadata-based datasets that focus on only surface-level attributes, \texttt{QUT-DV25} reflects modern attack behaviors observed during install-time and post-install-time.
-Comparative evaluation demonstrates superior performance in modeling complex, dynamic threat vectors. \texttt{QUT-DV25} serves as a modern benchmark for dynamic malware detection and contributes to the advancement of next-gen supply chain threat defenses.
-Future work includes extending the dataset to other ecosystems and integrating ML frameworks for automated threat hunting across the open-source software supply chain ecosystem.
+Unlike static or metadata-based datasets that only represent surface-level attributes, \texttt{QUT-DV25} reflects modern attack behaviors observed during both install-time and post-install-time execution.
+Comparative evaluation demonstrates superior performance in modeling complex, dynamic threat vectors. \texttt{QUT-DV25} serves as a modern benchmark for dynamic malware detection and contributes to the advancement of next-gen software supply chain threat defenses.
+Future work includes extending the dataset to additional ecosystems, incorporating environment-sensitive attacks, and integrating ML frameworks for automated threat hunting across the open-source software supply chain ecosystem.